-The environment legal compliances and initiatives carried out by the College have been verified on the report submitted and was found to be satisfactory.
+The environment legal compliances and initiatives carried out by the institution have been verified on the report submitted and were found to be satisfactory.

 The efforts taken by management and faculty towards environment and sustainability are highly appreciated and noteworthy.